-Income taxes: GMF is recognized as exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code (the Code) and is currently classified as an organization that is not a private foundation within the meaning of Section 509(a) of the Code.
-However, the GMF is subject to income taxes on unrelated business income as defined by the Internal Revenue Service.
+Income taxes: GMF is recognized as exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code (the Code) and is not a private foundation within the meaning of Section 509(a) of the Code.
+However, GMF is subject to income taxes on unrelated business income as defined by the Internal Revenue Service.

-During the year ended May 31, 2017, GMF incurred no tax expense related to unrelated business income activities.
+During the year ended May 31, 2018, GMF incurred no tax expense related to unrelated business income activities.